-Top 10 Books on BookTok You *Need* to Add to Your Summer Reading List
+Top 25 BookTok Books You *Need* To Add To Your Reading List

 Bibliophiles around the world get their book inspiration from grand libraries, bestseller lists, and… TikTok?
 That's right, if you're not following BookTok, as it's called, you're missing out on a huge community of book lovers and all their top-notch recommendations.